 The water of the Alhambra: a walk through its natural setting (Fuente del Avellano)

 We know that in the Islamic culture water played an essential role, apart from being an indispensable requisite for the subsistence of the inhabitants of the Nasrid kingdom it also fulfilled an aesthetic and religious goal.
-On this tour our guides will address these issues as we walk with the students through some of the city’s least known and most beautiful spots.
+On this tour, our guides will address these issues as we walk with the students through some of the city’s least known and most beautiful spots.

 A tour that runs along cliffs dotted with riverside vegetation and the Castle of Santa Elena from where to enjoy the most spectacular views of the Alhambra, the Sacromonte and the Vega of Granada.
-Providing students with the opportunity to have a overarching vision of the scope of the Andalusian kingdom, of the Sierra Nevada peaks and the efficient orientation and use of the natural environment for the functioning of life in the Kingdom.
-Finally we will arrive at the Fuente del Avellano, a reference point in the romantic hegemony of 19th century intellectuals and artists.
+Providing students with the opportunity to have an overarching vision of the scope of the Andalusian kingdom, of the Sierra Nevada peaks and the efficient orientation and use of the natural environment for the functioning of life in the Kingdom.
+Finally, we will arrive at the Fuente del Avellano, a reference point in the romantic hegemony of 19th century intellectuals and artists.

 Objectives of the student tours to the Alhambra

-- To distinguish and classify the socio-cultural characteristics of the different periods through which the Alhambra passed.
+- To distinguish and classify the sociocultural characteristics of the different periods through which the Alhambra passed.

 - To learn about the most significant features of Islamic culture and daily life in a palatial city.